SmavaProject/list_pagination_and_filtering-v1/README.md

-This is a project which should filter the list of users.
+This is a project which breaks down the list of students and displayes 10 students per page